top of page

 Biodiversity - the Wildflower Project

-The SSG is a Site of Interest for Nature Conservation (SINC) a green corridor allowing the migration of species, particularly important with climate change.
-This project is logging the amazing number of species of wildflower alon the path and will lead to talks and interpretation to spread the word.
-Funding has been donated by Two Ridings Foundation and Friends of Trans Pennine Trail
+The SSG is a Site of Importance for Nature Conservation (SINC) a green corridor allowing the migration of species, particularly important with climate change.
+This project is logging the amazing number of species of wildflower along the path and will lead to talks and interpretation boards to spread the word.
+Funding has been donated by Two Ridings Foundation and Friends of Trans Pennine Trail and the work is being undertaken by interns fro the University of York